ArivazhaganPandiyan/client/README.md

 - Upon running the application, users can navigate to different pages using the navigation bar.
 - They can create new recipes, browse existing recipes, and save their favorite recipes.
 - Users can also authenticate themselves by logging in or registering.
+- only registered user can create recipe and saved the recipes which is created by other users by login to their account .
+- anyone visiting the website without login can see the recipe list but can't create or saved a recipe

 ## Backend Integration